willbuck/AngularJSForGrails/reveal-slides/slides/angular-key-components.md

 a.k.a.
 Show us some code please

 note:
+    - TRANSITION , Learn a little about Angular
-    Like in Grails, a few key concepts you'll want to get familiar with
+    - Like in Grails, a few key concepts you'll want to get familiar with